nasazzam/MP-MCWT/README.md

 - 🎞️ **Video Folder** – Select the folder containing your camera videos.
 - 📝 **Annotation Folder** – Choose a folder to load/save annotations.
-   *If not provided, the tool creates it automatically in the same video folder.*
+   *If annotation files in MOT-Sytle not provided, the tool creates it automatically in the same video folder.*

 > 💡 **Tip:** Set the **same folder** for input/output annotations to avoid losing progress.